What is predictive analytics?

 Improved decision-making

 At the heart of predictive analytics is advanced decision support.
 This delivers insight based on information that you already have.
 The more information your predictive analytics tool has, the more accurate its predictions, the better decisions that you can make.
-As predictive analytics software can identify patterns and trends in vast amounts of structured and unstructured data, providing insight that enterprises would previously not had access to.
+As predictive analytics software can identify patterns and trends in vast amounts of structured and unstructured data, providing insight that enterprises would previously not have had access to.
 Like Artificial Intelligence, predictive analytics is only as good as the raw materials it has to work with.
-Data needs to be identified, gathered and cleansed in a way that ensures the integrity and accuracy of the information going.
+Data needs to be identified, gathered, and cleansed in a way that ensures the integrity and accuracy of the information going.

 Enhanced risk reduction